mpumelelomsane/mpumelelomsane/README.md

 ###

-<p align="left">I am a passionate Software Tester / QA Automation Engineer who holds a Diploma in Information Technology (Systems Development).
+<p align="left">I am a passionate aspiring Software Tester / QA Automation Engineer who holds a Diploma in Information Technology (Systems Development).
 I am currently improving my skills in Test Automation, API testing and GUI testing using Postman and Selenium with C# and Python.<br><br>Proficient in designing and executing comprehensive test cases and skilled at identifying and documenting software defects.
-Apart from Testing, I enjoy building Web Apps.<br><br>I am looking to collaborate on Test automation Projects.
-Please hit me up if you're interested, meanwhile let's take a stroll and see what I've been working on!</p>
+Apart from Testing, I enjoy building Web Apps,baking and walking to the beach.<br><br>I am looking to collaborate on Test automation Projects.
+Please hit me up at msanempumey@gmail.com if you're interested.
+Meanwhile, let's take a stroll and see what I've been working on!😄</p>

 ###